microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 | Issuer needs to upload to service                  | V1: No <br/>V2-3: Yes <br/>V4: No | V1: No <br/>V2-3: Yes <br/>V4: No | V1: No <br/>V2-3: Yes <br/>V4: No |
 | Peer needs to query service                        | No                                | No                                | If ref(undo) > Pw                 |

+The design above has the following characteristics:
+* Applications can opt out of undo support on a per-document basis, paying no overhead for its support in other documents/applications.
+* In applications where one can only undo edits from one's own session, participants that do not contribute edits or are unable to issue undos, only need to maintain repair data for the peer window.

 The above does not account for partial checkouts.
 The expected effect of partial checkouts is that an issuer or a peer may be forced to fetch repair data from the service for edits that fell outside of their checked out subtree.
-This is no different from the existing limitations of partial checkouts.
+This is no different from the requirements of normal edit application in the context of partial checkouts.

 Note that any scheme that relies on blobs or other independently fetched data to represent repair data in over-the-wire changesets requires clients to fetch this data before they can apply such incoming changesets.
 This not something that the Fluid runtime currently supports but is a capability needed in the more general case of large inserts.

+## Possible Improvements

+### Blob Attachment

 There may be opportunities for peers to be spared the additional network fetch in cases where the service knows the peer window size.
 Indeed, the service could automatically attach or inline required blobs when broadcasting an inverse change when that change contains references to blobs that contain repair data for prior edits that fall outside of the peer window size.
 The same idea could also be applied to partial checkouts.

+### Late Repair Data Concretization

 ## Undo Recognition